ScrappyHub/rooted-core/docs/NOTIFICATIONS_SYSTEM.md

 vendor_analytics_*

-You MUST ensure there are no legacy policies that:
+ENFORCE:

-Use USING (true) for authenticated users
+❌ No USING (true) policies

-Ignore ownership (owner_user_id)

-Ignore feature_flags

-Ignore subscription_tier

-Each table must enforce at least ONE policy checking:

-Provider ownership
+✅ Provider ownership enforcement: owner_user_id = auth.uid()

-AND the correct feature flag via:

-sql
-Copy code
+✅ Feature flag enforcement:
-public.has_feature(auth.uid(), '<FEATURE_NAME>')
+public.has_feature(auth.uid(), 'can_use_*')
-This is required to prevent:

-False notifications

-Unauthorized analytics reads

-Marketplace leakage

-10. Auditing & Debug Integration
-Notifications integrate directly with:

-public.moderation_queue

-public.user_admin_actions

-public.notifications

-Primary debug queries live in:

-ROOTED_DEBUG_TOOLKIT_CORE.md
-(Section: Moderation & Notifications)

-11. Canonical Status
+8. Canonical Status
-This file is CANONICAL across all ROOTED verticals.
+This system is required for:

-If any future vertical attempts to:

-Bypass notifications

-Trigger moderation without notification

-Silence admin actions

-→ That vertical is invalid by design until corrected.

-If a future script, worker, PR, or AI recommendation conflicts with this doc:

-NOTIFICATIONS_SYSTEM.md wins.
+✅ Moderation (events, landmarks, applications)

+✅ Admin governance

+✅ Account enforcement

+✅ Seasonal and safety messaging

+If any feature bypasses notifications → it violates platform law.